 The majority of the climbing helmets that we tested come in two sizes, which cover a range of head sizes.
 This measurement is the circumference of your skull and is usually expressed in centimeters.
-We've created a sizing chart for the models that we tested to help you compare and find the size best suited to your head.
-This chart uses the manufacturer's suggested size ranges, and we note in the individual reviews of each model if any of the sizing seemed off.

 You want the material to cover a significant portion of your forehead and also as much of your occipital bone in the back as possible.
 While getting hit from above by rockfall is one way your helmet protects you, it also offers coverage for your forehead if you fall and slam into the wall, and for the back of your head should you get flipped upside down when falling, which can happen if the rope gets behind your leg.
-It can be the lightest or most comfortable model out there, but if it doesn't actually cover your skull properly then it's not much good to you.
-Since every model is constructed differently, and every skull has its own unique shape, what works for you might not cover someone else's head well.
+It can be the lightest or most comfortable model out there, but if it doesn't cover your skull properly, then it's not much good to you.
+Since every model is different, and every skull has its unique shape, what works for you might not cover someone else's head well.

-Climbing helmets have a variety of adjustments to help tune them to a specific head shape and accommodate for a layer underneath.
+Climbing helmets have a variety of adjustments to help tune them to specific head shapes and accommodate for a layer underneath.
 We consider a fully adjustable helmet to have an adjustable length chin strap, fore/aft chin strap adjustment, and a rear adjustment band which adjusts in both circumference and height.
 The most important adjustment is the rear adjustment band, which is key to keeping it in place.
-All of the different models use a rear adjustment band which adjusts in circumference to clamp down on the occipital area.
+All of the different models use a rear adjustment band that adjusts in circumference to clamp down on the occipital area.

 Many models are now forgoing the V-yoke adjustment in favor of saving weight.
 While a small buckle can't weigh but a few grams, in the race to have the "lightest" option available, every "ounce" counts apparently.
 The downside to no adjustment on the V-yoke is that unless the helmet fits you perfectly, you might find it slipping to the side.